4.12 Workloads for Exempt Personnel - Updated 1/5/15See version history

 At the beginning of spring semester, the College will compensate faculty for any load units accumulated in excess of the standard load.

 f.
-Standard Teaching Load for Literacy Faculty
+Standard Teaching Load for CCR Faculty

 g.
 Standard Teaching Load for Corporate and Continuing Education Faculty

 The standard teaching load for Corporate and Continuing Education faculty is 24-32 contact hours per week.
 Corporate and Continuing Education workloads will be averaged on an annual basis.